-The MGB was the top selling sportscar in the world with over 500 000 examples sold.
-It remains a popular classic car today due to being easy to run and is supported by a worldwide industry of service providers.
+The MGB was the top-selling sports car in the world with over 500 000 examples sold.
+It remains a popular classic car today because it is easy to run and is supported by a worldwide industry of service providers.

-The GT version was introduced in 1965 with the hardtop/greenhouse design by Pinninfarina.
+The GT version was introduced in 1965 with the hardtop/greenhouse design by Pininfarina.
 Most parts were shared with the roadster including the four-cylinder 1798cc B series engine and monocoque chassis.
-The MGB GT was extremely popular as it combined the practicality of a station wagon with the style of a coupe with 2+2 seating.
+The MGB GT was extremely popular as it combined the practicality of a station wagon with the style of a coupé with 2+2 seating.

 - Synchromesh on all four gears

 - Revised gear ratios